LeMyst/WikibaseIntegrator/README.md

   exception)
 * Checks automatically if the correct item has been loaded by comparing it to the data provided
 * All Wikibase data types implemented
-* A dedicated ItemEngine.write() method allows loading and consistency checks of data before any write to Wikibase is performed
+* A dedicated wbi_core.ItemEngine.write() method allows loading and consistency checks of data before any write to Wikibase is performed
 * Full access to the whole Wikibase item as a JSON document

 There are two ways of working with Wikibase items: